heydp/twitterclone/README.md

 * ... -->

-# Ruby on Rails Tutorial: sample application

-This is the sample twitter clone application
+# This is the sample twitter clone application.